GouravS27/netflixgpt-project/README.md

 14. CUSTOM HOOKS
         - useNowPlayingMovies (Fetch Data from TMDB API and updating in store) - using in Browse Components
         - useTrailerVideo - Fetch Movie Trailer from API and Displaying
-        - usePopularMovies - Fetch Popular Movie List
+        - usePopularMovies - Fetch Popular Movie List (Many More Hooks to fetch movies as per title)

 ## **Features for the Application**